sourvb/react-redux-universal-hot-example/README.md

 * [Redux Dev Tools](https://github.com/gaearon/redux-devtools) for next generation DX (developer experience).
 Watch [Dan Abramov's talk](https://www.youtube.com/watch?v=xsSnOQynTHs).
 * [React Router Redux](https://github.com/reactjs/react-router-redux) Redux/React Router bindings.
 * [ESLint](http://eslint.org) to maintain a consistent code style
-* [redux-form](https://github.com/erikras/redux-form) to manage form state in Redux
+* ~~[redux-form](https://github.com/erikras/redux-form) to manage form state in Redux~~
-* [lru-memoize](https://github.com/erikras/lru-memoize) to speed up form validation
+* ~~[lru-memoize](https://github.com/erikras/lru-memoize) to speed up form validation~~
 * [multireducer](https://github.com/erikras/multireducer) to combine single reducers into one key-based reducer
 * [style-loader](https://github.com/webpack/style-loader), [sass-loader](https://github.com/jtangelder/sass-loader) and [less-loader](https://github.com/webpack/less-loader) to allow import of stylesheets in plain css, sass and less,
-* [bootstrap-sass-loader](https://github.com/shakacode/bootstrap-sass-loader) and [font-awesome-webpack](https://github.com/gowravshekar/font-awesome-webpack) to customize Bootstrap and FontAwesome
+* ~~[bootstrap-sass-loader](https://github.com/shakacode/bootstrap-sass-loader) and [font-awesome-webpack](https://github.com/gowravshekar/font-awesome-webpack) to customize Bootstrap and FontAwesome~~
 * [react-helmet](https://github.com/nfl/react-helmet) to manage title and meta tag information on both server and client
 * [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) to allow require() work for statics both on client and server
 * [mocha](https://mochajs.org/) to allow writing unit tests for the project.

 I cobbled this together from a wide variety of similar "starter" repositories.
-As I post this in June 2015, all of these libraries are right at the bleeding edge of web development.
+As I post this in ~~June 2015~~ Aug 2017, all of these libraries are ~~right~~ not exactly at the bleeding edge of web development.
 They may fall out of fashion as quickly as they have come into it, but I personally believe that this stack is the future of web development and will survive for several years.
 I'm building my new projects like this, and I recommend that you do, too.

 ## Installation